przemekbil/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ### Parameter sampler

 There are 2 parameters sweeping modes available in Azure ML: Entire grid and Random Sweep.
-Grid sweep is exhaustive, tends to give slightly better results but is time consuming.
+Entire grid sweep is exhaustive, tends to give slightly better results but is time consuming.
 Random sweep in contrast offers good results without taking as much time.
 For this project, I'm going for the Random sweep using ```RandomParameterSampler``` Class using the following search spaces:

 * max_iter parameter will be selected out of 3 predefined values (100, 200, or 400)
 * C parameter will be randomly pooled from the interval between exp(-10) to exp(10) using logunifrom distribution.
 Since the parameter C represents the inverse of the regularization strength, logunifrom distribution has been selected to attain distribution of regularization strength as close to uniform as possible.